 Please bring your 8×10 & Resume and/or Portfolio Book.

-New Models & talent with no experience must book an appointment to meet with an agent.
-To book an appointment please call 905-542-8885 or contact us here.
+New Models & Talent with no experience must book an appointment to meet with an agent.
+To book an appointment please complete and submit an appointment request form here!

 If you have a baby please visit carolynskids.com

 A model must no longer look a specific way in order to succeed.
 Looks can range from character to cutie.
 As lifestyles change, so do the trends in advertising, television commercials, print ads and fashion.
 Socioeconomic trends plays an important role in determining which looks will be in demand.
 Model & Talent Agents decide who to represent based on their clients current demands.
 Judging an individual’s potential for success can be difficult in this field.
 Often more important than any other physical feature is attitude, personality and a sparkle from within.
 This will inspire decision makers to book the appropriate model/talent.
 Everyone has their own look which makes them unique.
 The modelling field is very diversified and utilizes people of many different looks and talents.
 Persistence and professionalism are the keys to success.

 Q: Do I need acting experience and training?

 You don’t need experience to start out but experience is a vital part of the entertainment business if you are serious about your career.
 You should always be training, working on and improving your craft in order to book the job.
 You should also always be looking for work in your own time on top of what the agency is getting you in order to grow your resume and gain more experience.

 The more experience you have/the more on your resume, the more the casting director’s trust you to do the job and can increase your chances of getting booked.
 Often times to get paying gigs, you have to do a lot of non-paying work to build your experience level/resume.